kaifsiddiquei/GITBOOK/for-projects-developers/setting-up-project-space.md

 ---

 *Ready to explore customizing your experience?
-Continue to the next section to learn about DEXGO's extensive customization options.*
+Continue to the next section to learn about DecNect's extensive customization options.*